wakhidCK/kilatiron-doc/Guides/Java/Grails.md

 # Deploying a Grails application

-In this tutorial we're going to show you how to deploy a Grails  application on [CloudKilat].
+In this tutorial we're going to show you how to deploy a Grails  application on CloudKilat.
 You can find the [source code on Github](https://github.com/cloudControl/grails-example-app) and check out the [Grails buildpack] for supported features.

 ## The Grails Application Explained
 ### Get the App